iominh/minhongrails.github.io/_posts/2013-05-12-why-i-skipped-business-school.md

 what you like on your own and spend that $80k towards an actual business?

 Anyway, I have nothing against MBAs and those who choose to attend business school since everyone's situation is different.
-For instance, if my MBA was all paid for and from a top 5 business school then my decision might've changed.
+For instance, if my MBA was all paid for or from a top 10 business school then it would've been a harder decision, although the time cost still would've been expensive.
 Nonetheless, I found one amusing MBA video:
 <br>
 <center>
 <object width="480" height="385"><param name="movie" value="http://www.youtube.com/v/F5VzTVD2dS8&amp;hl=en_US&amp;fs=1"></param><param name="allowFullScreen" value="true"></param><param name="allowscriptaccess" value="always"></param><embed src="http://www.youtube.com/v/F5VzTVD2dS8&amp;hl=en_US&amp;fs=1" type="application/x-shockwave-flash" allowscriptaccess="always" allowfullscreen="true" width="480" height="385"></embed></object>